voladelta/Systematic/Marketing/Wow.md

 # Wow

 1. Attention
-    - You
+    - You - using second-person pronouns (you, your, you'll) in content enhances engagement, involvement, and brand attitudes
     - Novelty: being distinct boosts recall
     - Effort: Simply knowing the amount of hours of work to prepare significantly influenced the perceived value.
     - Concrete language significantly boosts memorability over abstract phrasing.
-    - ?: audiences felt more connected when ads posed questions
+    - Question?: audiences felt more connected when ads posed questions
     - Anchoring: Relatable anchors beat technical ingredients
     - Negations, such as "no", "don't", or "nobody", attract people's attention.
 2. Interest